Skip to content

 Camping at Devil’s Lake State Park

 Devil’s Lake State Park is one of Wisconsin’s most popular camping destinations.
-With 423 individual campsites spread across three campgrounds, the park can accommodate families and groups of all kinds.
-Each campground has its own personality, and many visitors return year after year to their favorite spots.
+The park has 423 individual campsites spread across three campgrounds, accommodating everything from small family stays to larger group outings.

-The park also has nine group sites, all located near the south shore, that can host up to 240 campers total.
-These are great for family reunions, scout trips, and other large gatherings, but they book up fast as well.
+The park also offers nine group campsites near the south shore, with capacity for up to 240 campers total.
+These are well-suited for scout trips, reunions, and large gatherings, and typically book early.

 Winter camping is available at Quartzite Campground, though services are limited.
-During the off-season, you won’t have access to potable water, flush toilets, or shower facilities, so come prepared.
+Potable water, flush toilets, and showers are not available during the off-season.
 The other two campgrounds remain closed until Memorial Day weekend.

-It’s also important to know that none of the campsites are located directly on the lake.
-All campgrounds are within walking or driving distance of the shoreline, but you won’t find lakeside camping at Devil’s Lake.
+None of the campsites are located directly on the lake.
+All campgrounds are within walking or short driving distance of the shoreline, but there is no lakeside camping at Devil’s Lake State Park.

 Explore The Campgrounds